GoogleCloudPlatform/Open_Data_QnA/docs/repo_structure.md

 - [`/Dockerfile`](/Dockerfile): Dockerfile for deployment of backend apis.
 It is placed at the root folder to give it right context and access to the files.
 - [`/env_setup.py`](/env_setup.py): Python file for initial setup.
 - [`/opendataqna.py`](/opendataqna.py): Python file for running the main pipeline.
+- [`/prompts.yaml`](/prompts.yaml): Yaml file that contains the prompts used by the solution.
+It also provides users the ability to prompt extra context for the use case if any.